mcalisterkm/teach-your-pi-to-sniff-with-bme688/README.md

 ![ethanol-gas1.png](img%2Fethanol-gas1.png)

-And BSEC agrees it is Ethanol but not always 100%.
+And BSEC agrees it is Ethanol to a high degree of certainty.

 ![ethanol1.png](img%2Fethanol1.png)